Accenture/kx.as.code/docs/README.md

     We just started a new project to enable ARM64, and more specifically, KX.AS.CODE on a Rasbperry Pi cluster.
 Read more in the Raspberry Pi [build](Build/Raspberry-Pi-Cluster/) and [deployment](Deployment/Raspberry-Pi-Cluster/) guides.

+    You can follow our Raspberry Pi enablement progress on our [Discord Raspberry Pi channel](https://discord.gg/XC64HNgeXK).

 !!! example "Contribute an application"
     If you want to contribute another application to KX.AS.CODE, read our [development walk-through](Development/Adding-a-Solution/)